dd9jn/rfc4880bis/rfc4880bis.md

     in the PGP 2 design.
 It is referred to here as PGP 5 because that software was the first release of the "PGP 3" code base.

-  * GnuPG - GNU Privacy Guard, also called GPG.
-GnuPG is an OpenPGP implementation that avoids all encumbered algorithms.
+  * GnuPG - GNU Privacy Guard, also called GPG, is the leading Open Source implementation of OpenPGP and has been developed along with the OpenPGP standard since 1997.

-    Consequently, early versions of GnuPG did not include RSA public keys.
+  * RNP - Ribose Network PGP is a newer OpenPGP implemention and prominently used by the mail client Thunderbird.

-"PGP", "Pretty Good", and "Pretty Good Privacy" are trademarks of PGP Corporation and are used with permission.
+"PGP" is a trademark of CA, INC.  The use of this, or any other, marks is solely for identification purposes.
 The term "OpenPGP" refers to the protocol described in this and related documents.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",